Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Discussion and improvement

 \section{Discussion and improvement}

-Comparing with \cite{2016ApJ...824...86S}, we find an equal number of galaxy-LAEs lens candidates (161+6) in the same database (DR12 of BOSS) using Machine Learning.
-However, the recognition speed of our strategy is much higher than that of theirs.
-After successfully training the model, we can finish the recognition process within just an hour and a half using the Central Processing Unit (CPU) of a common laptop computer.
+Comparing with \cite{2016ApJ...824...86S}, we find an similar number of galaxy-LAE lens candidates (161+5) in the same database (DR12 of BOSS) using ResNet.
+The recognition speed of our strategy is much higher than that of theirs.
+After successfully training the model, we can finish the recognition process within just one and a half hour using the Central Processing Unit (CPU) of a common laptop.
 By contrast, the method used in \cite{2016ApJ...824...86S} needs about 10 hours to finish a similar recognition.
-Graphic Processing Unit (GPU) can effectively increase the recognition speed, usually 5 to 10 times compared with CPU.
-Although we have not tried the GPU computation, we can expect that the recognition could be finished within 20 minutes.
-This speed advantage would become important with the arrival of the big data age of astronomy.
-It is noted that our recognition process doesn't include the training process.
-Although we have to spend several hours to train the network in the beginning, our strategy is still a high efficient one, because after the network has been successfully trained, it can be used to any other predictive data without retraining.
+A Graphics Processing Unit (GPU) with lots of Stream Processors can efficiently accelerate the convolutional operations.
+Although we have not tried the GPU computation, we would expect that the recognition speed could be even faster.
+This speed advantage would become important in the coming big data age of astronomy.
+We note that our recognition process does not include the training process.
+Although we have to spend several hours to train the networks in the beginning, our strategy is still a high efficient one.
+Once the model has been successfully trained, it can be used to any other predictive data without retraining.